 You, and everyone immigrating with you, must have a valid passport.
 The expiry date of all passports should be at least 2 years from the date of your application.
-Include copies of pages that show these things:
+Do NOT include the original passports in your application.
+Instead, include copies of pages that show these things:

 - the passport number

 - the date of issue and expiry

 - the photo of the passport holder

 - the name of the passport holder as well as their date and place of birth

 - any changes to the passport holder's name, date of birth, or other identifying information

 - any changes to the passport's expiry date

-- any visas or visits to Canada
+- · any visas or visits to Canada